cschlay/COMP.CS.400-Project/01_lexer/README.md

 ## 6. Thoughts

 I think this phase was quite mechanical and the code should be  mostly similar to PLY documentation.
 There wasn't much room for creativity.
+I also think PLY is so compact that most of the functions and statements were just 1-3 three lines, that the largest block that is not token list in `main.py` that handled the `CLI` operations.

+I think coming up with regular expressions was surprisingly easy.
+At first I struggled with quantities and defining `DECIMAL_LITERAL` and `INT_LITERAL`.
+The other directory issue (still not solved) was how to run tests that would read file and run both from terminal and PyCharm.

+I only got stuck with function definitions because I attempted to write "high-quality" code and wrote docstring comment to them and it never evaluated the regular expression below it.

 After some tests and writing README, I think I naively trusted the documentation's example on how to define tokens and just hardcoded the token names.